Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week1/README.md

 - Jar is a simple SpringBoot Hello World web app: https://spring.io/guides/gs/spring-boot/#scratch
 - Desired configuration:

+### Pre-requisites
+- Install Virtualbox
+- Install Vagrant
+- Install Ansible
+- Install Packer

-- Rough steps:
+### Rough steps:
   - How do we spin up a basic VM using vagrant?
+How do we copy the jar file in?
   - What dependencies are required to run the jar?
 How do we install them?
   - What user is running the jar?
 How do we make it more secure?
   - How do we automate that installation via shell scripts?